 Ms. Lyn folded her arms.
 “The Virgils arrived by bus half an hour ago.”

-“Me and Blue.
-Green is busy as always.”
+“Blue and I. Green is busy as always.”
 Jango brushed wrinkles from his robes.
 “Jay, I hope our abrupt arrival has not caught you off-guard.”

 “It’s an honor to meet you again,” said Jay, “but why?“

 Jango took air through his teeth.
 “In Sheridan there’s a story,” he began, after judging the audience worthy of hearing it, “of a sage who knew how the world would end.
 Men climbed to the sage’s cave to ask about the apocalypse, but the sage never answered.
 One day someone climbed to the cave and asked, ‘how will the world end?’
 The sage, as usual, said nothing.
 They just sat facing the darkness.
 The climber repeated, ‘how will the world end?’ and again, the sage said nothing.
 The climber repeated again, ‘how will the world end?’